bluenote-1577/sylph/README.md

 **sylph** is a program that can perform ultrafast (1) **ANI querying** or (2) **metagenomic profiling** for metagenomic shotgun samples.

-**ANI querying**: sylph can search a genome, e.g. E. coli, against your sample.
+**Containment ANI querying**: sylph can search a genome, e.g. E. coli, against your sample.
 If sylph gives an estimate of 97% ANI, then a genome is contained in your sample with 97% ANI to the queried E. coli genome.

 **Metagenomic profiling**: Like e.g. Kraken or MetaPhlAn, sylph can determine what species are in your sample and their abundances, as well as their _ANI to the database_.